labrador-kennel/async-unit/README.md

 # Async Testing

-A PHP8 + Amphp testing framework built from the ground up with asynchronous programming in mind.
+A comprehensive unit/integration testing framework that combines PHP8 and Amphp to support writing tests with first-class async support.

 > This library is still in early development and is largely public at this point to garner feedback
 > and solicit potential ideas or pitfalls.
 Please open a PR or start a Discussion if you'd like to